Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Introduction

-In this paper, we investigate the problem of handling an anarchy group of low-complexity IoT devices for their connection over the unlicensed bandwidth in a decentralized manner.
-More specifically, this study is inspired by the scenario where the IoT network underlays on the bandwidth of a licensed (cellular) network.
-In a typical setting of heterogeneous narrow-band IoT networks, the underlaying IoT transmission is able to retain an efficient data rate by adopting a proper resource-block spreading factor, while causing negligible interference to the licensed (cellular) users by scaling the transmit power accordingly~\cite{5450024}.
-Due to the limited computing/sensing capability of the low-power, light-weight IoT devices, it is impractical for the IoT devices to perform simultaneous, real-time channel estimation for multiple bands with unknown, time-varying activities of the licensed users.
+In this paper, we investigate the problem of handling an anarchy group of low-complexity IoT devices for their connections underlaying over the multiple bands of a primary network.
+In a typical setting of heterogeneous narrow-band IoT networks, the underlaying IoT transmission can retain an efficient data rate by adopting a proper resource-block spreading factor, while causing negligible interference to the licensed cellular users by scaling the transmit power accordingly~\cite{5450024}.
+However, due to the impoverished resources of the low-power, light-weight IoT devices, it is impractical for them to perform simultaneous, real-time channel estimation for multiple bands with unknown, time-varying activities of the licensed users.
 Also, due to the limited signaling capability of the IoT devices, a pure contention-based or reservation-based channel allocation scheme (e.g., random access or coordinated access) may not be able to meet the requirements of scalability, efficiency and reliability at the same time.
-For this reason, we aim to propose a low-complexity, purely decentralized allocation scheme that is able to associate the logical channels over the unlicensed bandwidth with each ad-hoc IoT device, while guaranteeing the social performance of the considered IoT network.
+For this reason, we aim to design a low-complexity, purely decentralized allocation scheme that associates the logical channels over the unlicensed bandwidth with each ad-hoc IoT link, while guaranteeing the social performance of the entire IoT network.